 Back in the prehistoric days of processor technology (around 2001) all Intel and AMD processors had only one core.
 If you wanted multiple threads of execution, you needed additional physical processors, since one socket = one physical processor = one physical core.
 Back then, the primary way to increase single-threaded performance was to increase the clock speed of the processor.
 Both Intel and AMD started running into problems with heat dissipation and power consumption as clock speeds approached 4.0GHz (on air cooling).

-In 2005, AMD introduced the first dual-core processor, the Athlon 64 X2.
+In 2005, AMD introduced their first dual-core processor, the Athlon 64 X2.
 This processor had two discrete physical cores, which provided better multi-threaded performance than hyper-threading.
 A single, dual-core processor would have two processor cores visible to Windows.
-It is important to remember that Windows (and SQL Server) cannot tell the difference between hyper-threaded logical processors and true dual-core or multi-core processors.
+It is important to remember that Windows Server 2008 R2 Task Manager (and some SQL Server DMVs) cannot easily tell the difference between hyper-threaded logical processors and true dual-core or multi-core processors.

 In late 2006, Intel introduced the first Core2 Quad, which was a processor with four physical cores (but no hyper-threading).
 One of these processors would have four cores visible to Windows.
 Since then, both AMD and Intel have been rapidly increasing the physical core counts of their processors.
 AMD has the Opteron 63xx processor family which has 16 physical cores in a single physical processor.
 Intel has the Xeon E7 Family “Westmere-EX”, which has up to ten physical cores, plus 2nd generation hyper-threading, which means that you have a total of 20 logical cores visible to Windows and SQL Server for each physical processor.